oldjackson/poi-api/README.md

 get 'museums', to: 'pois#museums'
 ```
 For the tests I chose to use the `Minitest` suite embedded in Rails: the `PoisControllerTest` class is also automatically created by the controller generator.

 Following the best practices for APIs, I versioned the app.
 The resulting routes are prepended by `/api/v1`, which breaks the correspondence with the helpers `pois_museums_url` in the tests.
 Then I chose not to version the tests but instead to hardcode another route used by the tests, so to change only that one when switching versions (though probably another solution would have been smarter).

 ### VCR
-To render the tests independent of the actual response from Mapbox, which is not guaranteed to be stable (their db is constantly evolving; Mapbox could be offline, or interrupt the responses after an amount of requests from the same free-account user), I used the `VCR` gem.
+To make the tests independent of the actual response from Mapbox, which is not guaranteed to be stable (their db is constantly evolving; Mapbox could be offline, or interrupt the responses after an amount of requests from the same free-account user), I used the `VCR` gem.

-`VCR` stores the response to a given request in a "cassette" file the first time such request is made; subsequent requests by the test to the same URL will not trigger a real new request, but `VCR` will trick the test responding with the content of the locally stored cassette.
+`VCR` stores the response to a given request in a "cassette" file the first time such request is made.
+Subsequent requests by the test to the same URL will not trigger a real new request: instead, `VCR` will trick the test responding with the content of the locally stored cassette.
 This also speeds up the test execution.